-- The Company held the "Regular Meetings of the Board of Directors" ten times during the fiscal year under review to determine important business matters defined in the laws and regulations, the "Articles of Incorporation" and the "Board of Directors Regulations," and supervised execution of the duties. - In principle, the Company held meetings of the "Management Committee" twice a month to deliberate beforehand matters to be resolved by the "Board of Directors" and other important business matters and to report on important progress of the business operations. - The Company held four meetings of the "Management Advisory Committee," the majority of which are Independent Directors/Audit & Supervisory Board Members, during the fiscal year under review, and discussed the nomination, remuneration, and governance.
-The committee ensured transparency and fairness in nomination, remuneration, and governance. - The Company shall held multiple meetings of the "Liaison Committee of Independent Outside Directors and Audit & Supervisory Board Members" comprising Independent Outside Directors
+- The Company held the "Regular Meetings of the Board of Directors" ten times during the fiscal year under review to determine important business matters defined in the laws and regulations, the "Articles of Incorporation" and the "Board of Directors Regulations," and supervised execution of the duties. - In principle, the Company held meetings of the "Management Committee" twice a month to deliberate beforehand matters to be resolved by the "Board of Directors" and other important business matters and to report on important progress of the business operations. - The Company held three meetings of the "Management Advisory Committee" during the fiscal year under review, and discussed the nomination, remuneration, and governance.
+The committee ensured transparency and fairness in nomination, remuneration, and governance. - The Company held meetings of the "Liaison Committee of Independent Outside Directors and Audit & Supervisory Board Members" comprising Independent Outside Directors and Audit &

-- and Audit & Supervisory Board Members on an as-needed basis where Audit & Supervisory Board Members and Outside Directors share the recognition concerning priorities for management. - The Company held a "Group Company Strategic Presentation" every month in principle.
-Reports, proposals, and confirmations in regard to strategies (products, finance, human resource and the like) were made by the presidents of the major subsidiaries and overseas regional Chief Representatives, and status of execution of duties of subsidiaries was supervised. - The Company held eight meetings of the "Chief Officer Strategy Presentation" comprising chief officers during the fiscal year under the review.
+- Supervisory Board Members on an as-needed basis where Audit & Supervisory Board Members and Outside Directors share the recognition concerning priorities for management. - The Company held a "Group Company Strategic Presentation" on a regular basis.
+Reports, proposals, and confirmations in regard to strategies (products, finance, human resource and the like) were made by the presidents of the major subsidiaries and overseas regional Chief Representatives, and status of execution of duties of subsidiaries was supervised. - The Company held nine meetings of the "Chief Officer Strategy Presentation" comprising chief officers during the fiscal year under the review.
 Strategies were proposed by the chief officers, and status of execution of platform duties was supervised. - As a preliminary discussion body of the "Board of Directors" and "Management Committee," the Company held a meeting of the "Investment and Financing Committee" every month in principle.
 The committee consists of members summoned from each platform.
 The Committee performed screenings and reviews of important investment and financing and the like in advance. - As a preliminary discussion body to the "Board of Directors" and "Management Committee," the Company held a meeting of the "Personnel Committee" every month in principle.
 The Committee consists of chief officers and the like.
-Human resource strategy of the Group was reviewed. - vi) Execution of duties of the Audit & Supervisory Board Members - The meetings of the "Audit & Supervisory Board" were held eleven times during the fiscal year under review to audit duties executed by Directors. - The Audit & Supervisory Board Members have conducted audit by attending the meetings of the "Board of Directors" and other important meetings, interviewing Directors and employees and other means including on-site inspection concerning matters to be resolved by "the Management Committee" and other important matters for corporate management. - The Audit & Supervisory Board members, who work closely with Internal Auditing Office and Financial Auditor on a steady basis, held six regular meetings with them during the fiscal year under review to exchange information, and secured effective audits by the Audit & Supervisory Board members.
+Human resource strategy of the Group was reviewed. - vi) Execution of duties of the Audit & Supervisory Board Members - The meetings of the "Audit & Supervisory Board" were held eleven times during the fiscal year under review to audit duties executed by Directors. - The Audit & Supervisory Board Members conducted audit by attending the meetings of the "Board of Directors" and other important meetings, interviewing Directors and employees and other means including on-site inspection concerning matters to be resolved by the "Management Committee" and other important matters for corporate management. - The Audit & Supervisory Board members, who work closely with Internal Auditing Office and Financial Auditor on a steady basis, held six regular meetings with them during the fiscal year under review to exchange information such as opinions upon auditing and the status of internal control, and secured effective audits.